CCI-Tools/cate/doc/source/about.rst

     $ cate ds list

-to list and query available data sources.
+to list available data sources.

-In the GUI, the panel **DATA SOURCES** lets you query and open all available data sources.
+In the GUI, the panel **DATA SOURCES** lets you query and open available data sources.

 Note that all remote CCI data source identifiers are prefixed by "esacci.", for example ``esacci.SST.day.L4.SSTdepth.multi-sensor.multi-platform.OSTIA.1-0.r1``.
 Local data source identifiers are